jcicale/floofer/README.md

 # floofer

-> A hyrbid mobile app matching owners with adoptable pets, built with Cordova, Vue.js and OnsenUI
+> A hyrbid mobile app matching owners with adoptable pets, built with Cordova and OnsenUI